ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

 {{site.data.keyword.attribute-definition-list}}

-# How to export VMware inventory?
+# How to export the VMware inventory?
 {: #vmware-inventory-export}
 {: faq}

-You can export a VMware vCenter resource inventory into CSV files.
-The information in the exported CSV files is used to size a target VMware vCenter Server® environment.
+You can export a VMware vCenter Server® resource inventory into CSV files.
+The information in the exported CSV files is used to size a target VMware vCenter Server environment.
 It can also provide insights to the virtual machines in the source environment to help with migration planning.

 ## How to export the contents of an inventory list into a CSV file?
 {: #export-procedure}